DeltaProducts/OpenHardwareAPIs/README.md

 ```

 ## Code Example
-Following code is to redefine the “C” structures, in ONLP library, to python
+Following code is an example to redefine the “C” structures and functions, in ONLP library, to python
 ```
 class libonlp:
     def __init__():